historical-time/archaeometry-si/docs/submission-guidelines.md

 ## Submission guidelines

-Thank you for your interest in our Archaeometry special online issue on Chronological Modelling.
+Thank you for your interest in our Archaeometry special online issue: ***'Chronology: formal methods and research software'***.

 All submissions should be made online via the Archeometry Scholar One portal at https://mc.manuscriptcentral.com/arch.
 If you do not have an account it is very easy to set one up.
 Please use your ORCID if possible.